New to AcademicProductivity.com?

 Just a quick note to mention Ubiquity.
 It can be ‘quicksilver for firefox’ but it goes a lot further I think.
 It takes a very refreshing view to repetitive tasks we all do and renders them obsolete.
 For example:

 You’re writing an email to invite a friend to meet at a local San Francisco restaurant that neither of you has been to.
 You’d like to include a map.
-Today, this involves the disjointed tasks of message 2851337837_652b1aca9ecomposition on a web-mail service, mapping the address on a map site, searching for reviews on the restaurant on a search engine, and finally copying all links into the message being composed.
+Today, this involves the disjointed tasks of message composition on a web-mail service, mapping the address on a map site, searching for reviews on the restaurant on a search engine, and finally copying all links into the message being composed.
 This familiar sequence is an awful lot of clicking, typing, searching, copying, and pasting in order to do a very simple task.
 And you haven’t even really sent a map or useful reviews only links to them.

 What I find impressive is the clarity of thought that could detect this as boring, repetitive and build a tool that obviates it.
 I’m not using Ubiquity (nor Firefox as my main browser) but this makes me consider switching.